AntonioTorres23/OpenGL_Notes/Bloom.md

 ![[Pasted image 20251121154014.png]]

 As the Gaussian curve has a larger area close to its center, using its values as weights to blur an image give more natural results as samples close by have a higher precedence.
-If we for instance sample a $32x32$ box
+If we for instance sample a 32x32 box around a fragment, we use progressively smaller weights the larger the distance to the fragment; this gives a better and more realistic blur which is known as **Gaussian Blur**.

+To implement a Gaussian blur filter we'd need a two-dimensional